-Donna Berger lived a balanced life of faith, family, friends and her career as a nurse anesthetist until one hot summer day in August of 1989 when her life was torn apart.
-That day an impaired driver crashed into her parked car killing her husband, Gerry, their three children, Dawn (8), Stephen (6), and Michael (3); and leaving Donna fighting for her life in a burn intensive care unit.
+Donna Berger lived a balanced life of faith, family, and friends, and was a practicing nurse anesthetist until one hot summer day in August of 1989 when her life was torn apart.
+That day an impaired driver crashed into her family’s parked car killing her husband, Gerry, and their three children, Dawn (8), Stephen (6) and Michael (3).
+Donna, the sole survivor, was left fighting for her life in a burn intensive care unit.

 Just days after that accident, while Donna’s fate was still uncertain, her husband Gerry’s best friend, John Berger, came to her bedside.
 He was moved powerfully by the Lord during that encounter, and while he was not completely sure she could hear or understand him, he whispered in her ear the promise that if she lived, he would take care of her.

 Today, Donna is a passionate witness to the presence of Jesus in her life and speaks about living a full life after loss.
-She is an author/blogger and is working to get her first book, living_through_loss, published.
-Donna also has the privilege of leading the Sisters In Faith Bible Study.
-Her Bible studies are also on YouTube at Donna Marie Berger.
+She is the author of Living Through Loss – A Memoir of Recovering Joy After Cumulative Grief, and she blogs regularly on this website.
+Donna also has the privilege of leading a Bible Study Group of Sisters In Faith.
+Her Bible studies are on YouTube at @donnamarieberger.

 Donna lives with her husband, John, in Florida where they enjoy their morning coffee, long walks, welcoming family and friends who come to visit, and witnessing to the faithfulness of God in their lives.
-When possible, she and John also look forward to traveling to see their daughters, Meredith, who lives in the Washington, D.C. area, Laura who lives in California, and their son, Christian, who lives in New York City.
+When possible, she and John also look forward to traveling to see their daughters, Meredith and her fiancé, Eli, who live in the Washington, D.C. area, Laura who lives in California, and their son, Christian, who lives in New York City.

 Will Searcy is a writer and producer, who has written and/or produced over forty documentary films about individual injured victims’ catastrophic loss.
 As an author, Will contributes to Donna’s Christian blog while continuing to author faith-based works of his own.
 When not writing, Will teaches religion to middle school students as well as works in ministry in his church.